The Pitch Foundation

 This foundation does not have a public application process.
 The Pitch Foundation operates as a private independent foundation where grants are made at the discretion of the trustees, David and Vicki Craver.

 The foundation does not maintain a public website, published application guidelines, or open request for proposal (RFP) process.
-Grants appear to be made to organizations and causes identified by the trustees through their networks, philanthropic activities, and personal interests.
+Grants appear to be made to organisations and causes identified by the trustees through their networks, philanthropic activities, and personal interests.

 Application Success Factors